retromanc3r/retromanc3r/README.md

-# 👋 Hi, I’m @retromanc3r
+# 👋 Hi, I am @retromanc3r.

-I'm a creative security researcher and low-level programmer with a strong interest in cryptography, firmware development, and hardware hacking.
+Think of me as a creative security researcher and low-level programmer with a strong interest in cryptography, firmware development, reverse engineering, and general hardware hacking.
 I enjoy working with microcontrollers, designing secure systems, and optimizing code for performance and efficiency.

 ## 👀 I’m interested in
 - Embedded systems and firmware development